SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Preliminaries

-Given the formal definition of the inner product for sparse vectors, we now define the Sparse Maximum Inner Product Search (Sparse-MIPS) task, which aims to find the vector in the dataset that maximizes this similarity measure with the query.
+Given the formal definition of the inner product for sparse vectors, we now define the Sparse Maximum Inner Product Search (Sparse-MIPS) , which finds the vector in the dataset that maximizes this similarity measure with the query.